17+ Most Epic Super Bowl QR Code Ads and More

 QR codes are not just portals for the digital material you deliver; they are also your channel for people to interact with you.

-You can use them to lead customers to your online interactive game or lead them to an augmented reality experience.
+You can use them to direct customers to your online interactive game or to an augmented reality experience.

 The possibilities for making commercial interactions with QR codes are limitless.

-With the use of QR codes, especially dynamic ones, businesses can avoid marketing mistakes.
+By using QR codes, especially dynamic ones, businesses can avoid common marketing mistakes.

-Businesses may now remedy mistakes and even design seasonal campaigns thanks to developments in this technology.
+Businesses can now correct mistakes and even design seasonal campaigns thanks to advances in this technology.

 You can always use one QR code layout and trademark it as your official commercial QR code.